The History of South Hamilton School District

 |The high school building was located at

-right, north of the elementary school gym, as is shown in this image.
+north of the elementary school gym, shown at right in this image.

 It sat empty for a number of years after students moved into the new South